hhirsch/webmacs/README.md

 # webmacs
-Hackable editor written in js
+Hackable editor based on ymacs written in js